 State Roadmap to Credential Transparency

 The Roadmap to Credential Transparency is a 10-step process that can help begin and advance the work of credential transparency.
-The Roadmap is supplemented by a Toolkit of resources that includes guiding materials to inform the work.
+The Roadmap is supplemented by a detailed Action Guide and a Toolkit of resources that includes guiding materials to inform the work.
 The Toolkit can be filtered by step and audience so you can either browse the full roadmap or find resources that help you where you are.
 Toolkit resources vary between guiding materials for implementation, use case examples, and framing resources; all of which are useful for navigating down the road to transparency.
 For example:

 - Understand the Value: Someone that is just beginning these conversations can read briefs, reports, and news items that can provide foundational information on transparency and the credential landscape.